Ghost4474/Data-Structures-Algorithm/README.md

 Why this repository exists
 - Clarity and practicality: code is organized for quick reading, easy reuse, and straightforward testing.
 Explanations accompany code, focusing on the “why” behind the approach.
 - Interview readiness: the collection emphasizes common patterns seen in interviews and on LeetCode, with explanations that help you articulate your reasoning.
-- Hands-on learning: examples are designed to be runnable with minimal boilerplate.
+- Hands-on learning: examples are designed to run with minimal boilerplate.
 You can drop snippets into your own projects and extend them as needed.
 - Consistent style: a single, coherent coding and documentation style across topics makes it easier to learn and compare ideas.

 How to get started